AI-lab-sh/Multi-agent-finance-analysis-by-langgraph/README.md

 * **Ticker Handling**: Automatically corrects old or misspelled tickers using LLM reasoning + search tools.
 * **Portfolio Awareness**: Extracts portfolio allocation suggestions and visualizes them.
-* **Streaming Output**: Each node’s results are displayed progressively in the frontend.
+* **Streaming Output**: Each node's results are displayed progressively in the frontend.
 * **Integration of Quantitative & Qualitative Data**: Combines financial metrics with market news and insights.
 * **Graph-Oriented Orchestration**: Uses **LangGraph** and **LangChain** to define and manage the workflow between agents efficiently.
 * **Robust Error Handling & Logging**: Detects missing or outdated data.